 Here you will find things that make me laugh, think or things I find generally odd and / or amusing.
-I'm into books, mythology, history, comics, heavy metal, tattoos, fashion & other assorted nerdery.
-Neil Gaiman is my hero & I have a weird facination with Vladimir Putin.
+I'm into books, mythology, history, comics, heavy metal, tattoos, art, fashion & other assorted nerdery.
 (Awesome sidebar pic by Chris Gugliotti)

 And because I happen to agree 100% with it.

 The nation is still reeling from Friday’s Sandy Hook shooting and the anti-gun folks are in full swing and the pro-gun team are once again playing defense.

 This is an article written by Henry Rollins for the LA Weekly after the Colorado movie theater shooting earlier this year.